AlexSath/FLAME-CARE/docs/source/training/datasets.rst

  * ``PATCH_MULTIPLE``: A scalar multiple to increase the numbe of patches extracted.
  * ``BACKGROUND_PATCH_THRESHOLD``: Briefly, this is a parameter used by the ``csbdeep`` package (default CARE package) that determines the amount of background signal acceptable within an extracted patch.
 This prevents the extraction of patches that don't have much signal.
+Read more in CSBDeep's `own documentation <csbdeep.bioimagecomputing.com/doc/datagen.html#csbdeep.data.no_background_patches>`_.
  * ``CHANNELS_ONE_BY_ONE``: Whether to remove the channel dimension from extracted patches.
 For all models intended for deployment, this should be ``True`` (see 2c. above).